Many pet owners are not as clued up on arthritis, especially arthritis in dogs, as they should be.

-Some types of Polyarthritis are linked to over-vaccination or an adverse response of the body to certain medication.
-It could be a simple auto-immune response, or be a result of chronic illnesses such as pyometra.
+Some types of Polyarthritis are linked to over-vaccination or an adverse response of the body to a certain medication.
+It could be a simple auto-immune response or be a result of chronic illnesses such as pyometra.
 It could be brought on by heartworm disease, bacterial or fungal infections, or a urinary tract infection.

 It could be caused by just about anything.

 The important thing about Immune-Mediated Polyarthritis, is to identify the symptoms so that you can take your dog to the veterinarian for assessment.

 Arthritic dogs respond very well to immunosuppressants or immunomodulators.
 The immunosuppressants suppress the immune system, and the immunomodulators change the response of the immune system to the body’s attack on the joints.

 Canine Arthritis in Different Parts of the Body

 Spinal Arthritis in Dogs and Arthritis in Dog’s Back

 Some types of arthritis, Polyarthritis, in particular, can reach a dog’s spine and cause some serious pain and damage.

 Lumbosacral Spondylosis is a type of arthritis which affects the lower part of a dog’s spine.
 It is most common in older dogs, and as with most other types of arthritis, it cannot be cured.

 The biggest (but not only) arthritis causing culprit in a dog’s hips is Hip dysplasia.
 The condition is caused by an abnormality in the hip socket of dogs.
 If this condition is not monitored and treated, it generally leads to Osteoarthritis in dogs.